NIH Common Fund

 NIDA Specific Information:

-- In most cases, the diversity supplement start date will be the same as the parent grant fiscal year start date.
+The diversity supplement start date will be the same as the parent grant budget start date (some exceptions may apply).

-- At the time of the application, the parent grant should have at least 1 year of funding remaining for post-baccalaureate candidates/trainees, a minimum of 2 years of funding remaining for pre-doctoral candidates/trainees or 18 months of funding remaining for post-doctoral or early career investigator level candidates/trainees.
+At the time of the application is submitted to NIDA/NIH, the parent grant should have at least 1 year of funding remaining for post-baccalaureate candidates/trainees and master's degree holders, a minimum of 2 years of funding remaining for pre-doctoral candidates/trainees or 18 months of funding remaining for post-doctoral or early career investigator level candidates/trainees.

 |